rafikiassumani-msft/AuthPlayground/README.md

 ## JWT Token Invalidations

 This project uses three strategies for JWT token (Access token) invalidation.
 These three strategies rely on the DB queries, therefore making the jwt scenarios stateful.
-You can configure the strategy using below code:
+You can configure your preferred strategy using below code:

 ```C#